 Recently, I had a member of the Wake Forest custodial staff tell me that a white male had drawn black face on a board with the intentions that the custodian would see it and when she did see it, she began to cry.
 A group of students (also white males) noticed this and went to teach their friend a lesson.
 Instead of beating him up, they made him apologize to her.
 She told me that she didn’t report it because she didn’t need to and she didn’t want to create a mess.
 He apologized, even though he wouldn’t have if his friends hand not made him.

 Please, remember, for every racist, there are hundreds if not thousands of people who disagree with them.
-It’s not every White person, it’s not every Asian person, it’s not everyone.
+It’s not every White person, it’s not everyone that’s different than us.
 It’s not even most of them, it’s just some.

 If you have any personal experiences with racism, whether you’re black, white, yellow, orange, or green, let me know in the comments.
 The first step to creating change is starting a discussion so let’s talk.